therealOri/Genter/Linux/README.md

 # Download
 > Download is available on my website.
 Github doesn't allow files larger than 25MB.
+You can also find it in the Releases.
 - [https://therealori.tk/projects/genter](https://therealori.tk/projects/genter/gen.html)

 Always make sure the hashes in the genter_v4.0.0_checksum.txt file found here match what you have downloaded.
 No matter what you download on the interent or from where.
 It never hurts to be sure.